- Price: $1,395–$2,990

 How we test mattresses for seniors

 We spent more than 2,000 hours researching the best mattresses and other sleep products to find the best choices for older adults.
 To make our selections, we surveyed more than 2,200 people, including older adults to understand what criteria they prioritize in a mattress.
 We also personally tested every mattress model in-house to get hands-on experience and ranked them on our internal scoring system.
+Because we were testing and reviewing mattresses for older adults, we wanted to ensure we understand what this population needs in a mattress.
+For this reason, we made sure older adults tested each mattress and provided feedback.
 Here’s how we tested and scored the following criteria.

 Firmness